thewjones/mattjon.es/content/linknotes/20210331/index.md

 https://www.theguardian.com/media/2021/mar/29/bbc-four-to-become-archive-only-as-cost-cutting-drive-continues

-For me, this is a continuation of shutting down of the BBC as a major contributor to the creative / cultural fabric of the UK.
+For me, this is a continuation of the shutting down of the BBC as a major contributor to the creative / cultural fabric of the UK.

-I think Tories the want to make the BBC less significant in our lives, to make it simply just one of many content services we subscribe to.
+I think the Tories want to make the BBC less significant in our lives, to make it simply just one of many content services we subscribe to.

 ---